 I think it’s very enriching.
 I see things from a different perspective now.
 I look at the big picture, and I believe it has made me a better person.

 6. What would be your advice for aspiring entrepreneurs?

 Well, don’t try to achieve anything, just do things.
 I was not really looking for success, I was happy with my IT job.
 Sometimes you find the best things when you’re not looking for them.
 I wasn’t looking for success, maybe that’s why I found it.
 The intent should be right, and success will find you.
-Have good intention and try to find solutions.
+Have good intentions and try to find solutions.
 Entrepreneurship is all about solutions.
 No matter how big or small the problems are.